 We collect data using large samples, mainly from students enrolled in college campuses situated throughout the U.S. Overall, we use social science research methods (i.e., focus groups, online surveys, interviews, and content analysis) and employ an information-seeking behavior approach in our research.
 We are information scientists who study information flows and information-problem solving strategies.

 People often ask us, "Just how big of an operation is PIL?"
 We're small.
-We're grassroots.
-And we're hands-on and highly collaborative.
-We have almost 200 research liaisons who are employed at US colleges and universities in our volunteer sample, who have generously provided their time, effort, and access to their campuses to make our research studies possible.
+We're a grassroot organization.
+We're hands-on and highly collaborative.
+We have over 200 research liaisons who are employed at U.S. colleges and universities in our volunteer sample.
+These individuals have generously provided their time, effort, and access to their campuses to make our research studies possible.

-Through the years, dedicated volunteers on PIL's Research Team have helped us collect data out in the field, including: Elizabeth L. Black (Ohio State University), Laureen Cantwell (University of Memphis), Jordan Eschler, Sean Fullerton, and Kirsten Hostetler (University of Washington's iSchool), Sue Gilroy (Harvard), Sara Prahl (Colby College), Ann Roselle (Phoenix College), Carolyn Salvi (Tufts), Michele Van Hoeck (California Maritime Academy/CSU), and Sarah Vital (Saint Mary's College of California).
+Through the years, dedicated volunteers on PIL's Research Team have helped us collect data out in the field, including: Elizabeth L. Black (Ohio State University), Laureen Cantwell (University of Memphis), Jordan Eschler, Sarah Evans, Sean Fullerton, and Kirsten Hostetler (University of Washington's iSchool), Sue Gilroy and Deborah S. Garson (Harvard), Sara Prahl (Colby College), Ann Roselle (Phoenix College), Carolyn Salvi (Tufts), Michele Van Hoeck (California Maritime Academy/CSU), and Sarah Vital (Saint Mary's College of California).

-In 2007, a small team of faculty and librarians conducted a unique, exploratory research project at Saint Mary's College of California (SMC), led by PIL's Alison Head, then the Roy and Patricia Disney Visiting Professor in New Media at the small liberal arts college in the San Francisco Bay Area.
+In 2007, a small team of faculty and librarians conducted a unique, exploratory research project at Saint Mary's College of California (SMC).
+The study was led by PIL's Alison Head, then the Roy and Patricia Disney Visiting Professor in New Media at the small liberal arts college in the San Francisco Bay Area.

-In July 2012, a new chapter began for PIL.
+In July 2012, PIL began a new chapter.
 PIL became a public benefit nonprofit that works in partnership with the University of Washington's Information School.
 PIL is dedicated to studying how early adults conceptualize and operationalize research in the digital age.
 In 2012, we began the PIL Passage Studies, a series of studies investigating the critical information transition early adults go through in their lives.
-We are focusing our research efforts on learning more about two cohorts--college graduates and first time freshmen.
+In 2013, we began a large-scale study about lifelong learning, recent college graduates, and information practices.